Streaming enumeration on nested documents: Visibly pushdown transducers and main result

-In this paper, we are interested on the following problem for VPT.
-Let $\mathcal{C}$ be a class of VPT (e.g. I/O-deterministic VPT).
+In this paper, we are interested on the following streaming enumeration problem for \vpt.
+Let $\pazocal{C}$ be a class of \vpt (e.g. I/O-deterministic \vpt).

-The main result of the paper is that for the class of I/O-unambiguous VPT, this enumeration problem can be solved in one-pass and with strong guarantees of efficiency. \begin{theorem} The enumeration problem $\enumvpt$ for the class of I/O-unambiguous VPT can be solved with one-pass preprocessing, update-time $|Q|^2\vert\Delta\vert$, and output-linear delay.
-For the general class of VPT, this problem can be solved with one-pass preprocessing, update-time $2^{|Q|^2\vert\Delta\vert}$, and output-linear delay. \end{theorem} The result for the class of all VPT it is a consequence of Lemma~\ref{vpawo:det} and the enumeration algorithm for I/O-unambiguous VPT.
-In the next sections we present this algorithm, starting by defining a general data structure that we used the store the outputs.
+The main result of the paper is that for the class of I/O-unambiguous \vpt, the streaming full-enumeration version of this problem can be solved efficiently. \begin{theorem} The streaming full-enumeration problem of $\enumvpt$ for the class of I/O-unambiguous \vpt can be solved with update-time $\cO(|Q|^2\vert\Delta\vert)$ and output-linear delay.
+For the general class of \vpt, it can be solved with update-time $\cO(2^{|Q|^2\vert\Delta\vert})$ and output-linear \nolinebreak delay. \end{theorem}

+The result for the class of all \vpt is a consequence of Lemma~\ref{vpawo:det} and the enumeration algorithm for I/O-unambiguous \vpt (see Section~\ref{sec:ds} and~\ref{sec:eval}).
+For both cases, if the \vpt is fixed (i.e., in data complexity), then the update-time of the streaming algorithm is constant.